HaxeExtension/extension-facebookads/README.md

 If you're having issues compiling you game after installing this extension, you should:

 1. check the proper installation of extension-android-support-v4
-2. check the proper installation of extension-googleplayservices-lib _(optional according to facebook)_.

 ###Disclaimer